Jordan R. Rose

-For seven years in a row, Rose Law Group pc was honored as one of the top four Best Places to Work in Arizona for small-sized businesses by the Phoenix Business Journal and BestCompaniesAZ.
+In 2021, both the Arizona Republic and the Capitol Times names Rose Law Group pc as Best Places to Work.
+For 10 years in a row, Rose Law Group pc was honored as one of the top four Best Places to Work in Arizona for small-sized businesses by the Phoenix Business Journal and BestCompaniesAZ.
 The Arizona Republic named Rose Law Group as the “Hot Growth Company” of 2009.

 Jordan and her husband Jason have two wonderful little boys, who they love to watch do just about anything.